andytuba/procgiene/on/bite-off-more-than-you-can-chew.md

 * Remind everyone constantly that life happens unexpectedly: people get sick/injured and need time to recuperate, people's dependents get sick and need a caretaker, people should take bereavement leave for attending wakes and funerals, etc.
 * Remind everyone constantly that external events happen: shifts in the political scene, natural disasters, customer feedback, etc.  (Sometimes you can predict the external events and set up some contingency plans.)
 * Remind everyone that we work within complex sociotechnical systems, with many moving parts that need juggled.
+* Remind everyone that "success" is what we agree to as an organization.

 ### Build up knowledge